amywang718/db-deployment-roles/README.md

 - `SECURITYGROUPID-A` : ID of your AWS security group.
 When you add a security group restriction, you cannot reuse the cross-account IAM role or reference credentials ID (credentials_id) for any other workspaces.
 For those other workspaces, you must create separate roles, policies, and credentials objects.

 - `SECURITYGROUPID-B` : ID of your AWS security group.
 When you add a security group restriction, you cannot reuse the cross-account IAM role or reference credentials ID (credentials_id) for any other workspaces.
 For those other workspaces, you must create separate roles, policies, and credentials objects.

+- `S3ACCESSPROFILE` : Instance profile(s) typically for [Secure access to S3 buckets](https://docs.databricks.com/administration-guide/cloud-configurations/aws/instance-profiles.html#secure-access-to-s3-buckets-using-instance-profiles).
+Will typically be a list of resources of many profiles that can be pass through to the cluster ec2 instances.